Sound technical content, curated with aloha by

 2004

 A. Hi Bill.
-Are you sure that what you are calling a "galvanized water dish" actually even is 'a water dish'?
-If so, I would think it's probably okay for most animals since galvanized feed troughs & watering troughs have been used on farms on decades; in third world countries, sometimes the only water for the family and pets is rainwater collected from the galvanized roof.
+Are you sure that what you are calling a "galvanized water dish" actually is 'a water dish', designed by a manufacturer to be a water dish?
+If so, I would guess it's probably okay for most animals since galvanized feed troughs & watering troughs have been used on farms for decades; in third world countries, sometimes the only water for the family and the pets is rainwater collected from the galvanized metal roof.

-But if you're not sure exactly what something is, it's always a bad idea to use it for food or water service that it wasn't designed for.
-Some galvanized metal gets a post treatment with toxic hexavalent chromium, which would be bad to ingest, and it is easy to confuse cadmium plating with galvanizing, and cadmium is a very bad biocumulative toxin.
+But if you're not sure exactly what something is, it's always a bad idea to use it for food or water!
+Some galvanized metal gets a post treatment with toxic hexavalent chromium, which would be bad to ingest; and it's easy to confuse cadmium plating with galvanizing, and cadmium is a very bad biocumulative toxin.
+If it's just a piece of metal that happens to be bowl shaped but was not intended to be a water dish I would not use it.

 Ted Mooney, P.E.